 At this extraordinary time in history, many families are taking a new look at their estate plans, including Living Wills, Healthcare Directives, and Powers of Attorney for those who may need to make decisions for us during a crisis.

 Ready for more in-depth information about Estate Planning?
-Take a look at our extensive articles and consider ordering the popular book “Savvy Estate Planning” by our founder, Jim Cunningham.
+Take a look at our extensive educational material or consider ordering the popular book “Savvy Estate Planning” by our founder, Jim Cunningham.

-Or simply contact us for a free initial consultation on your own custom estate plan.
+Or better yet, contact us for a free initial consultation with a lawyer on your own custom estate plan.